mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/paid-time-off/family-and-friends-day.md

 We want to be especially thoughtful on the topic in the time of Covid, economic change, and changes to travel and academic environments.

-## Guiding Principles
+## Guiding principles

-* **Staff Wellness.** When staff aren't taking enough PTO, create space for company-wide PTO
+* **Staff wellness.** When staff aren't taking enough PTO, create space for company-wide PTO.
-* **Right Balance.** Find the right balance between the benefit of company-wide breaks but not overly dictating people's personal vacation schedules
+* **Right balance.** Find the right balance between the benefit of company-wide breaks but not overly dictating people's personal vacation schedules.
-* **Customer Context.** Time Friends & Family Days around least disruption for customers, and ensure essential coverage is in place (rotate PTO for staff members who need to stay)
+* **Customer context.** Time Friends & Family Days around least disruption for customers, and ensure essential coverage is in place (rotate PTO for staff members who need to stay).

 ## Upcoming Family and Friends Day

-* Monday, May 30 2022
-* Friday, July 1 2022
-* Monday, July 4 2022
 * Monday, September 5 2022
 * Monday, October 10 2022

 **Past Family and Friends Days**

+* Monday, July 4 2022
+* Friday, July 1 2022
+* Monday, May 30 2022
 * Friday, November 5 2021
 * Monday, July 5 2021
 * Friday, July 2 2021